Phrozyn/Nexpose-CSV-to-JSON-for-ELK/README.md

 I also wanted to use this as an opportunity to learn more about ELK, sed, and bash.
 This script pushes the data to ELK

+This code is tested on CentOS.
+I will be testing on Ubuntu as well.

-This code is tested on CentOS and requires the following software to be successful:
+To run this script requires the following software to be successful:

 Nexpose Reporting User<br>
 User: reporting<br>